- Does it work?

 NSS # 54849

-Gaylene Speaect is our logistics and financials expert – she's the person who makes things happen for the team…
+Gaylene Speaect is our logistics and financials expert – she's the person who makes things happen for the team and gets things done.

 Plus, she gets it.
-She’s two steps ahead also because she’s an NCRC Cave rescue level 3 and has been teaching single rope technique to new cavers for years.
+She’s two steps ahead because she’s an NCRC Cave rescue level 3 and has been teaching single rope technique to new cavers for years.

 Contact us for training pricing and scheduling.